Reliance Nippon Life Insurance Wins The Prestigious National Energy Conservation Awards (NECA) 2023, In The Corporate Office Sector - www.lokmattimes.com

 Reliance Nippon Life Insurance Wins The Prestigious National Energy Conservation Awards (NECA) 2023, In The Corporate Office Sector

-PNN Mumbai (Maharashtra) [India], December 18: Reliance Nippon Life Insurance, India's leading private life insurer, has been recognized by ...
+Mumbai (Maharashtra) [India], December 19: Reliance Nippon Life Insurance, India's leading private life insurer, has been recognized by the ...

 The company has harnessed natural lighting and ventilation systems and implemented smart cooling and lighting solutions towards building environmentally friendly operations.
 “We extend our heartfelt gratitude to the Bureau of Energy Efficiency for acknowledging our efforts towards energy efficiency and conservation.
 We remain steadfast in our pursuit of excellence and sustainability as we establish new benchmarks for sustainable operations in the insurance industry”, added Ashish Vohra.